MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/public-folders/troubleshoot-public-folder-replication.md

 **Do the servers have different age limits?**

 - If the answer is yes, the content difference is by design.
-You do not have to continue troubleshooting.
+You don't have to continue troubleshooting.
 You can work around the issue by copying the items so they become new items in a new folder.
 - If the answer is no, an unknown error has occurred.

 ### Event ID 3027 that has type 0x10 on the destination server